boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pivot-grid.md

 Select value as the display type to represent the column values as they are.

-#### Advance setting
+#### Advanced settings

-Select Advance setting to configure conditions and apply color to the cells based on those conditions.
-Click [here](/visualizing-data/visualization-widgets/grid/#how-to-apply-conditional-formatting-in-grid) for more details.
+Select Advanced settings to configure conditions and apply color to the cells based on those conditions.
+Click [here](/visualizing-data/visualization-widgets/grid/#how-to-apply-advanced-settings-in-grid) for more details.

 ![Advanced settings  widget](/static/assets/visualizing-data/visualization-widgets/images/pivot-grid/advanced-settings-widget.png)

 ### Pivot Grid as Heatmap

-Using conditional formatting, you can customize the pivot grid as a heatmap.
+Using advanced settings option, you can customize the pivot grid as a heatmap.

 ![pivot grid As Heatmap](/static/assets/visualizing-data/visualization-widgets/images/pivot-grid/pivot-heatmap.png)

 ### How to configure pivot grid as a heatmap

-1. In the `properties` panel, under the `Formatting` section, select the field name configured in the value, then click the `Advanced Setting` radio button.
+1. In the `properties` panel, under the `Formatting` section, select the field name configured in the value, then click the `Advanced Settings` radio button.

 ![Enable Advanced Settings](/static/assets/visualizing-data/visualization-widgets/images/pivot-grid/pivot-heatmap-field-selection.png)

-2. Click the `Customize` button to open the `Advanced Setting`.
+2. Click the `Customize` button to open the `Advanced Settings`.

 ![Advanced settings applied widget](/static/assets/visualizing-data/visualization-widgets/images/pivot-grid/advanced-settings.png)